RED certification, step-by-step procedure

 Section titled “When is a Notified Body required?”Three criteria trigger NB obligation for RED:

-- Modulation/band not covered by an article 3.2 harmonised standard (module B+C or partial A1).
+- Modulation/band not covered by an article 3.2 harmonised standard (module B+C, or H).

 - Audited quality system for module H.